aevdokimoff/MediaInTumDe-Better-Player-Project/README.md

 }());
 ```
 (`http://127.0.0.1:8887` is your localhost address and port)
 * The page with two videos side by side will open.
-Press `play` and enjoy the lecture
+Press `play/pause` and enjoy the lecture

 ## P.S.